 All manuscripts must be in English.
 Pages should be numbered sequentially.
 The manuscript should be composed in accordance with the Article Template given above.
 The maximum length of contributions is 10 pages.
-Longer contributions will only be accepted if authors provide juastification in a cover letter.
-For full instructions see the Information for Authors section on the journal’s website: http://en.sv-jme.eu .
+Longer contributions will only be accepted if authors provide justification in a cover letter.

 Submission to SV-JME is made with the implicit understanding that neither the manuscript nor the essence of its content has been published previously either in whole or in part and that it is not being considered for publication elsewhere.
 All the listed authors should have agreed on the content and the corresponding (submitting) author is responsible for having ensured that this agreement has been reached.
 The acceptance of an article is based entirely on its scientific merit, as judged by peer review.
 Scientific articles comprising simulations only will not be accepted for publication; simulations must be accompanied by experimental results carried out to confirm or deny the accuracy of the simulation.
 Every manuscript submitted to the SV-JME undergoes a peer-review process.

 The authors are kindly invited to submit the paper through our web site: http://ojs.sv-jme.eu.
 The Author is able to track the submission through the editorial process – as well as participate in the copyediting and proofreading of submissions accepted for publication – by logging in, and using the username and password provided.